Table of Contents

 If you’re interested in browsing or dining, the shops and restaurants in the secure terminal area are available.
 However, keep in mind that prices for items and services here will likely be significantly higher than what you’d find at similar establishments near your home.

 Alternatively, if you’d prefer to wait in a more comfortable setting, you can head to one of the airport lounges.
 These offer amenities like plush seating, quality food and beverages, internet access, and more.
 If you have free airport lounge access through your airline or travel rewards program, heading there directly may be a better option than waiting at the gate.
-Even if you don’t have complimentary access, many airport lounges allow single-day entry for a fee.
+Even if you don’t have complimentary access, many airport lounges allow single-day entry for a fee, typically ranging from $30 to $75 USD depending on the airport and lounge quality.
+For first time flyers, a lounge can transform a stressful airport experience into a relaxing, comfortable wait with amenities like showers, comfortable seating, quality food and drinks, fast WiFi, and business centers. airssist can arrange guaranteed lounge access at thousands of airports worldwide, regardless of your ticket class or airline.

 Departure